Transitional and Sustainable? What's that all about? Read on, all who have an ear to listen..........

 - Sustainable food, is distributed and sold as close to the farm as possible.
 Sustainable food production is good for the environment.

+How can we transition to a BETTER way?
+Unless you understand why it is important that you know who is growing your food, OR making your soap, OR the benefits of sharing and helping, unconditionally, our neighbors and friends, you might not realize the Big Picture regarding the Real Dangers of the current system?
 All the atrocities, the symptoms of our out of control spiral; the fracking, massacring the oceans, sweatshop labor, mass species extinction, topsoil erosion, cultural homogenization (climate change not mentioned)….all stems from separation from nature.
 Instead of being participants in life we have become consumers of it.

 The most basic reality is; that our lives depend on the biosphere of which we are a part-the streams, fungi, the humble earthworm.
 Few of us have authentic relationships with the land, we defend (support) supermarkets and industrial technology because we believe that we depend on corporations and technology- not on trees, soil and water.
 We no longer see where our food comes from and Big Business has huge amounts of marketing dollars to insure the blindness continues.